THE BOOK OF SECOND PETER

 It is well to remember that our present physical world is not infinitely substantial.
 We notice this in the indeterminacy of subatomic particles.
 Matter really is a form of energy, as shown by Einstein’s famous equation.
 What has been produced by energy can be converted back into energy.

 We are foolish when we regard our present world as anything more than a testing ground for the real world of the future, a world infinitely substantial, not formed from such temporary elements as atoms and molecules.

 Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives (II Peter 3:11)

-What do we learn from the fact that our present universe shall be dissolved back into the energy from which it was produced?
-We learn that we are not wise to put our trust in the present world or its devices and allurements.
-Since all this is to be dissolved we need to prepare ourselves for the day when our present environment vanishes and we are standing before God, giving an account for our behavior in the world.
+What do we learn from the fact that our present universe shall be changed back into the energy from which it was produced?
+We learn that we are unwise to put our trust in the present world or its devices and allurements.
+Since all this is to be dissolved, we need to prepare ourselves for the day when our present environment vanishes and we are standing before God, giving an account for our behavior in the world.

 We learn that we should live a holy and godly life.

 As you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
 (II Peter 3:12)

 I believe Peter is saying that if we live a holy and godly life, we will speed the coming of the Day of God.
 The Lord Jesus cannot return until there is a company of disciples prepared to return with Him, for the Kingdom of God will be installed on the earth by Christ and His victorious saints.
 Is it possible that our behavior could affect the time when the Lord returns?
 Can we speed the coming of the Day of God by gaining victory over sin?
 This is what the Word of God states!